crelies/Media/README.md

   *Get a ready-to-use **SwiftUI** view for displaying the receiving live photo in your UI*

 ### Photos

+Use the `Media.LazyPhotos` wrapper if you want to fetch photos only on demand (request a photo through the provided `subscript` on the `Media.LazyPhotos` type).

 - `Media.Photos.all (includes livePhotos)`